 Keeping your client’s information confidential

-Onelegal.com is an online resources that acts as a both a service and technology company.
+One Legal is an online resource that acts as both a service and technology company.
 Their mission is to provide litigation support services that help law professionals file, serve, and share court documents within the parameters of the law.
 Not only does this resource help paralegals (and other law professionals) maintain the confidentiality of their clients, but it can also help them be more ethically responsible while performing the daily delegated duties of their job.
 Onelegal.com even has a blog that features a clear and easy to follow post about how paralegals can improve clients communication.

 Another part of a paralegal’s job is to conduct research and provide write-ups for an individual lawyer, law firm, or corporation.
 It is important that the paralegal is collecting accurate and reliable information because this information can be integral when building a case.
-There are a number of resources paralegals can use for these types of duties.
+Apart from the best legal writing books we have complied, there are a number of resources that paralegals can use for these responsibilities.

 Findlaw provides a number of resources for law professionals to gather information and write legal documents in their proper format.
 On this site you can find state and federal case laws and statutes as well as an archive of sample contracts for reference.
 Formatting is an important aspect of research and writing as a paralegal.

 On Nolo, a broader research site useful to those just entering the field, you can find legal forms for download.
 Nolo also includes a legal directory and a slew of legal books and programs for sale; it’s perfect for the aspiring paralegal!

 Lastly, Justia, is also a broader research site featuring any information you would need about state and federal laws.
 From injury laws to business laws, to state and government laws Justia.com has it all.

 Case prep is another aspect of the delegated duties of a paralegal.
 Case prep by a paralegal helps the practicing attorney prepare for trials and court proceedings.
 This process is a multistep process that includes actions like: